Angel Sanctuary: Development

 As she had been already working on a successful serial, the gothic mystery manga Earl Cain, she faced difficulty in convincing others to let her begin another serial.
 Initially, she was allowed only ten installments of Angel Sanctuary, which led her to worry about being able to properly end the story.
 At that time, she had the character development up to Zaphikel's death scene and fragments of the plot; she found it difficult to construct a narrative to join the scenes she wanted to draw.
 The original character designs underwent changes, and only Kato's remained unchanged.
 Several angels were planned to make an appearance, but never did; among them were the Angel of the Yoke and the leader of the angels, Sakaki.
 For the conclusion, she originally had planned to use a tragic ending, but decided against it in favor of a happy one, because she thought that it would be too upsetting for the fans to read after twenty volumes.

 When Angel Sanctuary was adapted into an audio drama series, Yuki participated in selecting voice actors; around two to three auditioned for each role.
 Ten, however, auditioned for the role of Setsuna, with Kenji Nojima ultimately chosen.
 Ayako Kawasumi provided the voice of Sara, while Takehito Koyasu and Yuuko Miyamura voiced Sakuya Kira and Kurai, respectively.
 For Arachne, Yuki envisioned a "transvestite" voice actor, which proved to be unfeasible.
 The antagonists Katan and Rosiel were voiced by Shin-ichiro Miki and Nozomu Sasaki, respectively.
 Yuki attended several sessions, during which she directed the voice actors and helped them with their interpretations of the characters.

 Yuki assisted on Angel Sanctuary's adaptation into an original video animation (OVA).
-She helped with the color direction on the first episode; although she prefers the color combinations of white, red, and black, the production staff was interested in including an abundance of color to the anime adaptation to prevent it from seeming "dull."
-She also produced character designs with detailed descriptions on various elements, such as eye shape and earrings.
+She helped with the color direction in the first episode; although she prefers the color combinations of white, red, and black, the production staff was interested in including an abundance of color in the anime adaptation to prevent it from seeming "dull".
+She also produced character designs with detailed descriptions of various elements, such as eye shape and earrings.
 Editing the already finished script was the most difficult aspect of the adaptation for her, as time and space constraints resulted in the elimination of some scenes and she felt that sometimes a character's personality would be changed.
 She insisted on the inclusion of certain narrative points, which made it tricky to reach a compromise with the production staff at times.
 Regardless, she expressed her satisfaction with the finished product.